MeetMangrove/playbook/01-welcome/02-what_is_mangrove.html.md

 The purpose of Mangrove as an organization is the professional fulfillment of its members.

-Mangrove's ideal of professional fulfillment consists of several cardinal points :
+Mangrove's ideal of professional fulfillment consists of several cardinal points:

 - **benevolence** : we believe that working in a climate of benevolence and goodwill is both mandatory for professional wellness and a condition of efficiency.
 We have seen too many companies or workplaces were the climate was hard, were people were in competition with each other or had to hide who they were by fear of consequences
 - **trust** : we know that a climate of trust is at the root of every great collective achievement.
 Trust in Mangrove is by default.
 We see no value in managing by control and strong supervision.
 - **sense of collectiveness** : in Mangrove, we all want to succeed together, and we want to by surrounded by people with the same mindset.
 We value cooperation over competition, sharing over hiding and protecting, collective achievement over standing out personally